How to Become a Dialysis Technician in California

 How much does a dialysis technician make in California?

-How long does dialysis training take?
+How long is dialysis technician training?

+What state pays the most for dialysis technician?
 According to the US BLS, clinical laboratory technologists and technicians, which includes dialysis technicians, earn the most in New York ($81,930), followed by Oregon ($76,830), Connecticut ($76,190), Vermont ($75,660), and New Hampshire ($74,920).

 Final Thoughts